 BASYS Processing as a business partner

-If your processor doesn’t offer seamless integration and an industry-leading revenue share, please call BASYS Processing at (800) 386-0711.
-Let’s talk about creating a true business partnership that will help you exceed your goals.
+If your processor doesn’t offer seamless integration, an industry-leading revenue share, and personal service for your users, please call BASYS Processing at (800) 386-0711.
+Let’s talk about creating a business partnership that will help you meet and exceed your goals.

 BASYS Processing features:

-– Competitive revenue share with easy-to-read revenue share reports to track partnership growth
+• Competitive revenue share, and easy-to-read revenue share reports tracking growth.

-– Personalized customer solutions, including automated recurring billing, secure customer vaults, and more!
+• Personalized customer solutions including automated recurring billing, secure customer vault, and more!

 About BASYS Processing